-SKIP AHEAD Best women’s sweaters of 2021
+SKIP AHEAD Best women’s sweaters

 And unlike the shortage of Lysol and toilet paper in 2020, there isn’t a scarcity of stylish sweaters across various price points.
 A plethora of designers and retailers currently offer sweaters in a wide variety of colorways and cuts like mock and crewneck.
 Shopping reader-favorite retailers especially stock up plenty of options — think Nordstrom, Macy’s, Amazon, Walmart and Target.
 You can also find higher-end sweaters at Net-a-Porter, Moda Operandi, Shopbop, Bloomingdales and Saks Fifth Avenue, luxury stores carrying healthy blends of established and emerging design talent.
 To help simplify your sweater shopping, we consulted fashion experts on how to shop for — and take care of — your knitwear in 2021.

 Good cashmere is delicate and as soft as silk.

 Here are the seven best fabrics and blends the fashion pros say you’re most likely to come across while shopping for sweaters.

 While you shop, you’ll find these four materials in both organic and recyclable variations.